Skip to main content

 • Earn from every trade (30% of fees)

-• Control graduation timing and destination
+• Control graduation destination

 • Massive migration reward (60% of 12% fee)